TobiaszCudnik/asyncmachine/Readme.md

 # Design concerns

-- dropped state transitions to all currently active states, on only newly added ones
+- dropped state transitions to all currently active states, not only newly added ones
-- state change request during state change transition is not allowed
+- state change during a state change is queued after current one finishes

 ## License